leonardpauli/docs/app/vue/custom-vue-observable-backend/README.md

 *idea: hook into vue-observable with custom behaviour, eg. to interact with a realtime DB*

+see notes/notes.js

-see notes/"custom vue observable backend - proxy fields - remote store.js!"
+also see notes/"custom vue observable backend - proxy fields - remote store.js!"